NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 Every NuGet package has a manifest that describes the package's contents and dependencies.
 In the final package, the manifest is a *.nuspec* file, which uses the NuGet metadata properties you include in the project file.

-Open the *.csproj*, *.fproj*, or *.vbproj* project file, and add the following properties inside the existing `<PropertyGroup>` tag.
+Open the *.csproj*, *.fsproj*, or *.vbproj* project file, and add the following properties inside the existing `<PropertyGroup>` tag.
 Use your own values for name and company, and replace the package identifier with a unique value.

 ```xml
 <PackageId>Contoso.08.28.22.001.Test</PackageId>